senzing-garage/senzing-tools/README.md

 Senzing's `senzing-tools` has the following tools/commands:

+1. [check-self] - Check the Senzing environment.
+1. [demo-entity-search] - Demonstrate Entity Search.
+1. [demo-quickstart] - Quickstart.
+1. [explain] - Explain messages.
 1. [init-database] - Used to create a Senzing schema and configuration in PostgreSQL, MySQL, MsSQL and SQLite databases.
+1. [load] - Load Senzing datastore.
+1. [move] - Move data from place to place.
-1. [observer] - Aggregates Observer messages
+1. [observer] - Aggregates Observer messages.
-1. [serve-grpc] - A gRPC server of the Senzing API
+1. [serve-grpc] - A gRPC server of the Senzing API.
-1. [serve-http] - An HTTP server for Senzing Tools
+1. [serve-http] - An HTTP server for Senzing Tools.
+1. [validate] - Validate JSON for ingestion into Senzing datastore.

 ### Install

-1. Visit [Releases] page.
+1. Visit [latest release] page.
 1. For the desired versioned release, in the "Assets" section, download the appropriate installation package.
     1. Use `.deb` file for Debian, Ubuntu and [other deb].